samjones00/docs/docs/ormlite/ormlite-apis.md

 title: OrmLite APIs
 ---

-OrmLite provides terse and intuitive typed API's for database querying from simple lambda expressions to more complex LINQ-Like Typed SQL Expressions which you can use to construct more complex queries.
+OrmLite provides terse and intuitive typed APIs for database querying from simple lambda expressions to more complex LINQ-Like Typed SQL Expressions which you can use to construct more complex queries.
 To give you a flavour here are some examples: